boundy99/Ndeyskitchen-Admin/README.md

 # Ndeyskitchen-Admin

-This project uses a tech stack consisting of React, Vite, CSS, MongoDB, AWS, and Nginx.
+This project uses a tech stack consisting of React, Vite, Sass, MongoDB, AWS, and Nginx.

 ## Tools
 - React